Warrior Nun Areala: Publication

 The first appearance of the character Sister Shannon Masters was in Warrior Nun Areala Vol. 1, #1.
 Beginning in December 1994 and ending in April 1995, a three-issue limited series established the fictional world of Areala, several key characters, and her origin story.
-She was shown having just completed her training in a time when there had been no demonic activity for years and the Warrior Nuns were in danger of being disbanded.
-Despite her lack of experience, she was assigned to fulfil a mission in New York City where Satan's minions of Earth were planning an assault on Heaven.
+She was shown having just completed her training in a time when there had been no demonic activity for years, and the Warrior Nuns were in danger of being disbanded.
+Despite her lack of experience, she was assigned to fulfill a mission in New York City where Satan's minions of Earth were planning an assault on Heaven.
 She successfully foiled their plans.

 This was then followed by other Warrior Nun Areala mini-series, some written by Ben Dunn and some not, such as Rituals (1995–1996), Scorpio Rose (1996–1997), and Warrior Nun Areala Vol. 2.
 Published every two months, they expanded the world and provided more information and depth concerning the characters.
-There were also one shots such as crossovers with heroines of other companies such as Glory and Avengelyne.
+There were also one-shots such as crossovers with heroines of other companies such as Glory and Avengelyne.
 At the time there were other mini-series set in the Warrior Nun Areala universe that were not directly related to Sister Shannon Masters but instead widened the scope of the fictional world.
-Focusing on other Nuns of her order from past, present, and future; they include but are not limited to Crimson Nun (1997), Warrior Nun Frenzy (1998), and Warrior Nun Dei (1997–1999), respectively.
+Focusing on other Nuns of her order from the past, present, and future; they include but are not limited to Crimson Nun (1997), Warrior Nun Frenzy (1998), and Warrior Nun Dei (1997–1999).
 There was also an ongoing anthology series, Warrior Nun Black and White that focused on the whole of the Warrior Nun universe.

 It was not until 1999 that Sister Shannon gained her own series.
 The miniseries Areala: Angel of War which detailed the original Areala and Warrior Nun Areala: Resurrection led up to it.
 Running from 1999 to 2001, it was simply titled Warrior Nun Areala Vol. 3.
 It concerned an ongoing threat by Areala's most persistent foe, Helga, as she tried to destroy the Vatican itself in a battle that put to the test the promise that the gates of Hell would not prevail.
 Though the series ended with the death of Sister Shannon, she later returned and appeared in another series, Warrior Nun Areala Vol. 4.
 This was written mostly by Craig Babiar.

 The current series is Warrior Nun Lazarus.

 Sister Shannon will be appearing in an upcoming War of the Independents tie-in issue, centering on her and Sean Koury's Bounty Hunter character, as well as appearing in War of the Independents itself.
 She can be seen on the cover of issue one, as well as in the group shot at the end of the issue.